vmx17/Kinematics6DoF/README.md

 - KLib.KinematicsRM.InverseGeometric() : based on row major matrix operation
 *The column-major variant of the function is planned to be deprecated.

+#### About result of geometric IK

+The most interesting point in KLib might be result of geometical IK.
+It output several groups of $\theta_i$ to one tool point and direction.
+I realized it include a flipped tool at $O_6$, means $\theta_6 = A$ and $A + \frac{\pi}{2}$.
+Apparently it is wrong.
+There might be another error in combination of some joint angles.
+Are there any omissions in the definition of tool?
+No. It comes from "geometical" approach.
+Algebraically, the order of matrix operations is significant, but geometrically, that order carries no meaning.
+As a result, the IK function may output a 180-degree flipped configuration as a valid IK result.
+To remove this, check result of FK-IK-FK round trip and check direction of tool might be sufficient.
+Instead of such checking, a couple of flags will be provided that define fixed pose.

 ### Structure of this repository

 - KLib : core library project, include kinematics modules